dynamsoft-docs/license-server-docs/selfhosting/ConfigureReverseProxyUsingIIS.md

 Prepare a SSL certificate for your site (e.g. `https://www.yoursite.com`) and configure it properly.
 After that, you should be able to access the server by `https://www.yoursite.com/dls/page/index.html#/`.

-> If you use a JavaScript-based SDK, such as Dynamic Web TWAIN or Dynamsoft Barcode Reader JavaScript Edition, you must configure the self-hosted DLS to run over a secure connection (HTTPS).
+> If you use a JavaScript-based SDK, such as Dynamic Web TWAIN WebAssembly Edition or Dynamsoft Barcode Reader JavaScript Edition, you must configure the self-hosted DLS to run over a secure connection (HTTPS).